digital-asset/daml/docs/source/getting-started/app-architecture.rst

 The DAML Model
 ==============

-Using VSCode (or a code editor of your choice), navigate to the ``daml`` subdirectory.
+Using the Visual Studio Code editor, navigate to the ``daml`` subdirectory.
-There is a single DAML file called ``User.daml`` with the model for users of the app.
+There is a single DAML file called ``User.daml`` with the model for app users.
 The core data is at the start of the ``User`` contract template.

 .. literalinclude:: code/daml/User.daml